Are you ready to learn a few more easy embroidery stitches? (If you missed lesson one, CLICK HERE first!)

-Here’s a closer look and the Back, Stem and Split Stitches:
+Here’s a closer look at the Back, Stem and Split Stitches:

 Using a variety of different stitches adds interest to your embroidery.
 Here are a few Decorative Stitches to try, the Fly Stitch, Lazy Daisy and Scallop Stitch.
 They are all made in a similar way, by leaving a loose loop of floss and then securing it to the fabric with a stitch over the end of the loop.

 The Fly Stitch makes a Y shape, or a cute little flower stem.
 (You can add the center of the flower with a French Knot, below, or Satin Stitch.)
 Bring the needle up through the fabric at A, and back down a little ways away at B, but leave a small loop instead of pulling the floss all the way through.
 Hold the loop flat to the fabric, and bring the needle back up at C, in the middle of the loop.
 Make another stitch from C to D, forming the stem of the Y shape.

 The Lazy Daisy is a teardrop shape perfect for tiny flower petals or leaves.
 Bring the needle through the fabric at A and back down in the same spot or very close to it, again, leaving a small loop instead of pulling the floss all the way through.
 Hold the loop flat and make a small stitch over the end of the loop from B to C, securing it to the fabric.

 The Scallop Stitch is very similar to the Fly and Lazy Daisy, make a stitch loop from A to B, then secure it to the fabric with a tiny stitch from D to C. You can make Scallop Stitches in a row as a pretty border or edging, or make them in a circle with a dot in the middle for a flower shape.